 5. Stand out with paid ads

-You are likely running sponsored posts on Facebook, LinkedIn, and other social media platforms to attract new home buyers.
+You are likely running real estate ads on Facebook, LinkedIn, and other social media platforms to attract new home buyers.
 However, you can also use them to recruit.
 Job boards are often saturated with agents and employers.
 Targeted Facebook ads help you cut through the clutter.

 If you already have a Facebook Business account, you can use it to post job ads.
 Create a sponsored ad and target it to people based on their interests.
 Include language that builds your reputation as a supportive employer.